-The Township maintains five (5) parks and four (4) public accesses totaling 437 acres of property, one (1) boat launch and more than 22 miles of non-motorized pathway, with an additional 10 miles being constructed by 2019.
+The Township maintains five (5) parks and four (4) public accesses totaling nearly 600 acres of property, one (1) boat launch and more than 26 miles of non-motorized pathway, with an additional 10 miles being constructed by 2019.
 Organized recreational programs utilizing facilities within the parks system are provided by the Northwest Ottawa Recreation Authority.

 Facilities such as a shelter, ball field, soccer field or the in-line skating rink may be reserved for exclusive use for varying blocks of time.
 These facilities are available for reservation between 8:00AM and 10:00PM each day.

 Through a collaborative effort between our neighboring communities and Ottawa County, Grand Haven Charter Township is pleased to offer an online reservations system for our park facilities.
 By clicking here you will be taken to the reservation system which is hosted on the Ottawa County website.
 All questions or concerns regarding reservations or payments should continue to be directed to Grand Haven Charter Township at (616) 842-5988.

 Hofma Park has 120 acres with 1 shelter, a restroom, a soccer field, 78 space parking area, a softball field and a developed playground.

 Hofma Preserve has 446 acres with approximately 4.5 miles of trails, an 885 foot floating bridge, 17 space parking area and a restroom.

 Mercury Park has 6.71 acres with a restroom, a softball field, an in-line hockey rink, and a developed playground.

 Pottawattomie Park has 20.83 acres with 3 shelters, a rest room, 2 volleyball courts, 2 horseshoe pits, a soccer field, a developed playground, 2,750 feet of trails, a floating fishing/viewing platform, 160 feet of boardwalk, and 74 parking spaces.